 Two mock examinations seasons take place during year 11 using previous years AQA 8300 examination papers.
-Students to experience the full suite of papers at both Foundation and higher tiers using Non-calculator and Calculator requirements

-All examinations will explore the three examination papers at both foundation and higher tiers using non-calculator and calculator requirements.
+Students to experience the full suite of papers at both Foundation and higher tiers using Non-calculator and Calculator requirements.
+All examinations will explore the three examination papers at both foundation and higher tiers using non-calculator and higher tiers using non-calculator and calculator an